 Some of the pros of powder coating include:

-Cost-Effective: For the process involves very little wasted material, it’s one of the most cost-effective ways of protecting mechanical components.
+For the process to involve very little wasted material, it’s one of the most cost-effective ways of protecting mechanical components.
 However, this is for industrial applications.
-DIY’ers might find it to be more expensive than other DIY applications of a paint protection products.
+DIY’ers might find it to be more expensive than other DIY applications of paint protection products.

 Cons of Powder Coating